An Evening Aboard the Showboat Branson Belle – Updated for 2023

 - Garlic Mashed Potatoes

-Dessert is a frozen lemon berry pie, which was quite good even though I’m not usually a fan of lemon.
+My dessert was a frozen lemon berry pie, which was quite good even though I’m not usually a fan of lemon.

-Vegan and Vegetarian Options on Showboat Branson Belle: Alternate dinner options are available for those looking for vegan, vegetarian, or gluten-free meals.
+Alternate dinner options are available for those looking for vegan, vegetarian, or gluten-free meals.

 The vegetarian meal is a lasagna cheese roll with marinara sauce and vegetables, and the vegan option is a baked potato with Tuscan vegetables.
-Yes, sorry vegans, I know being offered a veggie plate gets old, but given that they have to prepare everything on the ship, I get why they don’t offer something a little more interesting.
+Yes, sorry vegans, I know being offered a veggie plate gets old, but given that they have to prepare everything on the ship, I kind of get why they don’t offer something a little more interesting.

 (I forgot to get details on the gluten free meal and what the vegan dessert is!
 Sorry!)